 This page may contain affiliate links; please see my disclosure for policy details.
 I earn commissions if you shop through the links on this page.

 Scones and tea are a favorite at our house, and these tea scones are bursting with another favorite, Earl Grey tea.
 You will love the delicious, crunchy edges and the moist centers.
-Enjoy them alone or pair them with a cup of coffee or tea for an extra delicious experience.
+Enjoy them on their own or pair them with a cup of coffee or tea for an extra delicious experience.

 What is a Scone?

-A scone is a type of baked treat which can be served either savory or sweet.
-It is typically made from flour, butter, and milk and often flavored with ingredients like honey, fruit, and nuts.
-The shape of most scones is round or triangular, but this is not a hard rule as they can be shaped as a square or even a hexagon.
+A scone is a type of baked treat that can be served either savory or sweet.
+It is typically made from flour, butter, and milk, and often flavored with ingredients such as honey, fruit, and nuts.
+The shape of most scones is round or triangular, but this is not a hard rule, as they can be shaped as a square or even a hexagon.

 What is Earl Grey Tea

-• Earl Grey is a type of black tea flavored with the oil from the rind of bergamot oranges.
+- Earl Grey is a type of black tea flavored with bergamot oil.
 The blend is thought to have been created in the 19th century by Earl Charles Grey, who served as Prime Minister of the United Kingdom from 1830 to 1834.

-• Earl Grey teas are now available in many varieties, such as Earl Grey green tea, Earl Grey oolong, Earl Grey white tea, and Earl Grey rooibos.
-The distinctive flavor comes from the bergamot orange, which imparts a citrusy taste with slight herbal undertones.
+- Earl Grey teas are now available in many varieties, such as Earl Grey green tea, Earl Grey oolong, Earl Grey white tea, and Earl Grey rooibos.
+The distinctive flavor comes from bergamot, which imparts a citrusy note with subtle herbal undertones.

-• In comparison to other teas, Earl Grey has an added aromatic quality that adds depth and complexity to its flavor profile.
+- Compared with other teas, Earl Grey has an added aromatic quality that enhances its flavor profile.
 Many people enjoy drinking Earl Grey as a hot tea with milk and sugar.
-Additionally, many cocktails make use of Earl Grey as an ingredient to give a unique twist to classic drinks like martinis or old-fashioned cocktails.
+Additionally, many cocktails use Earl Grey as an ingredient to add a unique twist to classic drinks like martinis or old-fashioned cocktails.

 Baking with tea

-Baking with tea brings a delightful tea taste outside of just the drink!
+Baking with tea brings a delightful tea flavor beyond just the drink!
 Beyond drinks, tea is a wonderful addition to sweet and savory food recipes.
 Earl Grey tea is a fabulous flavoring for baked goods such as cakes, scones, and other pastries.

 Try our favorite Chai Shortbread Cookies that are filled with delicious warming spices that are deliciously tender.

-Oat Tea Biscuits are made with the classic Constant Comment Tea and have a delicious orange honey butter topping.
+Oat Tea Biscuits are made with the classic Constant Comment Tea and feature a delicious orange-honey butter topping.

 Ingredients